abhishekkulambi/abhishekkulambi/README.md

 ### Hi there I'm Abhishek 👋

-## I'm a Developer, Python and ML Aspirant
+## I'm a Python Developer & ML Aspirant

 <!--
 **abhishekkulambi/abhishekkulambi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.